Cyberport: Project background

 In March 1999, the Hong Kong government announced its intention to develop a "Cyberport", to help local businesses capitalise on the rapid growth of the Internet.
 The government called it a development where information technology and multimedia would be nurtured so that future demands of these industries could be met.
 According to the press release by the Commerce and Economic Development Bureau, only one-third of the site would be residential, the sale of which would help finance the Cyberport development.
 The Cyberport is billed as home to an incubator for ICT startups, providing office space, financial aid, training, micro fund and network access to the investment community.

 The Hong Kong government signed a partnership deal with the Pacific Century Group (PCG) to develop a 26 ha site with open sea view at Telegraph Bay in Pok Fu Lam, Hong Kong Island, at a total cost of HK$13 billion.
 It was announced as part of the 1999 budget by then-Financial Secretary Donald Tsang.
 It was also hoped that this development would help the HKSAR's economy rebound after the 1997 Asian financial crisis, and bring a "strategic cluster of information technology and services companies situated in a world-class setting".
 The "strategic telecommunication node" was due to be formed due to its close proximity to the proposed "Teleport" in Chung Hom Kok.
 Touted benefits include "a range of shared facilities for tenants, including a multimedia-based network, telecommunication links, media laboratory, cyber library and other information technology and services support facilities.
 There will also be educational, entertainment and recreational facilities related to information technology and services for local visitors and tourists".

 As part of the deal, PCG would construct a 990000 sqft office complex with a 300000 sqft shopping mall and a 173-room hotel that would be put out to management.
 Title to these properties would be transferred to the government at zero cost, while PCG received land for 4500000 sqft of residential housing in exchange, and would reap 64.5 percent of the profits from their sale.

 The construction of the Cyberport portion consisting of four office buildings, The Arcade and Le Meridien Cyberport Hotel, was completed in phases between 2002 and 2004.
 The residential developments consist of approximately 2,800 units or houses completed in phases between 2004 and 2008.

+Since its opening in 2004, Cyberport has evolved into a digital innovation hub.
+It currently nurtures companies with a focus on fintech, AI, blockchain, and digital entertainment.
+The development remains a key government initiative to drive Hong Kong’s innovation and technology sector, supported by incubation programmes, venture funding, and facilities.